capturethefoundry/sut/README.md

 I believe the main invocation flow is correct, so please do not change the core functionalities (eg using another flashloan provider, using a different swap function).
 Look out for issues like typos, missing/wrong parameters, wrong function names etc.

 1. Clone this repository locally (Make sure you have foundry installed)
-2. Run the following command:
+2. Run the following command.
+The command should fail because of several compiler errors.
+Fix the issues in the test suite.

 ```
     forge build
 ```
 3. Run the following test command.
-The test should fail.
+The test should pass once everything has been fixed.

 ```
     forge test --match-path test/SUT.t.sol -vv
 ```

-4. Fix the issues in the test suite and re-run the above command.
-The test should pass once everything has been fixed.

 If you have succeeded, you should see this in your console: